liliyequantum/Entanglement-engineering-by-RL/README.md

 2. The testing process in the code (e.g., `test_ave_fig2_code.py`) has the testing function (e.g., `PPOtest`) commented out and saves all testing data.
 You can simply plot all results by running such codes (e.g., `test_ave_fig2_code.py`) directly.

+## Data
+The complete training results from Figures 4 to 8 and Figures S1 to S2 have been shared on Zenodo: [https://zenodo.org/records/12584159]

 ## References

 1. Stable-baselines3 for the PPO agent: [https://stable-baselines3.readthedocs.io/en/master/index.html]